lint-examples

 .
 For example:

-Gives the following information before the regular output of the command.
+gives the following additional information before the regular output of the command.

 line 14): Use 4 white spaces instead of tabs.
 (This may apply to other lines as well.)